Meet the Band

 Terry joined Dick Kimmel & Co. in 2012, and became a founding member of TRB in 2016.

-Mandolin, Fiddle & Guitar
+Mandolin, Fiddle & Vocals

 Tom Schaefer